Development#

 Requirements#

-To develop the Python code you will need a working C compiler and a development installation of Python (>= 3.9).
+To develop the Python code you will need a working C compiler and a and some build utilities.
+Additionally, the doxygen package is required for building the C API documentation.
 On Debian/Ubuntu we can install these with:

-$ sudo apt install python3-dev python-is-python3 build-essential doxygen
+$ sudo apt install build-essential doxygen

 A few extra dependencies are required if you wish to work on the C library.